 Figure 4: Median Sternotomy.
 TAH implantation procedure began with a 5th repeat median sternotomy.

 Figure 5: Cannulation.
 The vessels were cannulated and the patient placed on bicaval cardiopulmonary bypass.
+The aorta was clamped to stop the heart, prior to starting cardiectomy.

 Figure 6: Division of the Aorta and the main pulmonary artery.
+The aorta was clamped to stop the heart, prior to starting cardiectomy.
 The aorta and the main pulmonary artery were divided after aortic cross-clamping.

 Figure 7: Excision of the Ventricles.
 The ventricles were excised (A), leaving a 3-5 mm cuff of ventricular muscle below the left and right AV valves (B).